 What list of Vientiane Day Trips would be complete without Phou Khao Khouay on the list?

 Honestly, I was a bit hesitant to put Central Laos’ beloved national protected area on this because getting there and back (at least to the eastern part of the park where most of the tour operators head to) makes for one heck of a day trip.
 That’s not to say it’s a bad idea to do it in a day trip, but know that it can be quite the full day.

 The park boasts some of the best forest walks, waterfalls, wildlife viewing, and rural village experiences in Central Laos.
 Sadly, however, elephants (once the park’s key feature) have not roamed the park freely in a decade.

 While Phou Khao Khouay can be done on your own, this is one trip that is best done with an organized tour, particularly if you’re looking to make a day trip out of it.
 There are several good operators that do these trips out of Vientiane, but Green Discovery is reputed to be one of the best.

 Vientiane Day Trip Transport Tips

 That’s not to say that you need your own vehicle to visit the majority of these locations.
-Some, like Buddha Park and Inpeng Culture, can be accessed easily using public buses (read our Buddha Park article for taking the #14 bus to Buddha Park).
+Some, like Buddha Park and Inpeng Culture Park, can easily be accessed using public bus (read our Buddha Park article for taking the bus to Buddha Park).